l3wk/beautiful-jekyll/_posts/2019-01-02-identity-management.md

 # JumpCloud Configuration

-Once you've signed up and logged in to the administration console, select the *SYSTEMS* menu entry, press the green *+* button and note down the value of the *x-connect-key* shown in the install command under the *Linux* tab (see the JumpCloud [Agent Deployment](https://support.jumpcloud.com/customer/en/portal/articles/2389062-agent-deployment) knowledge base ([KB](https://en.wikipedia.org/wiki/Knowledge_base)) entry for further details).
-We'll need this key later on to automate deployment of the client-side JumpCloud agent on any hosts where we want to be able to authenticate our users.
+Once you've signed up and logged in to the administration console, select the *SYSTEMS* menu entry, press the green *+* button and note down the value of the *x-connect-key* shown in the install command under the *Linux* tab (see the JumpCloud agent deployment knowledge base [entry](https://support.jumpcloud.com/customer/en/portal/articles/2389062-agent-deployment) for further details).

+We'll use the *x-connect-key* later on to automate deployment of the client-side JumpCloud agent on any hosts where we want to be able to authenticate our users.

 The second task that we need to perform at this point is to set up a test user account.
 We'll use this account later on to confirm that our hosts are able to interact with the JumpCloud directory service successfully.